ricker75/Remere-s-Map-Editor-10.80/README.md

-# Remere-s-Map-Editor-10.78 - 10.79
+# Remere-s-Map-Editor-10.78 - 10.80+++
-This Version works with the Tibia.spr and original Tibia.dat version 10.79 and contains original items.otb
+This Version works with the Tibia.spr and original Tibia.dat version 10.80 and contains original items.otb

+## upcoming changes in code with support real maps and increment items to additional release for version 10.80 or higher

 # Special thanks: